newellbrandon/mdb-bedrock-demo/README.md

 This project demonstrates how **AWS Bedrock** leverages **MongoDB Atlas Vector Search** to provide intelligent, context-aware responses by semantically searching through document chunks stored in MongoDB.

+**This demo is based on the successful setup described in the [official MongoDB documentation for Amazon Bedrock integration](https://www.mongodb.com/docs/atlas/ai-integrations/amazon-bedrock/).**

 ## 🧠 **How It Works**

 ### 1. **Document Processing & Embedding Generation**